vicentvdr/Personal-project/README.md

 # Personal-project
-This is my personal project to show my skills about python
+This is my personal project to show my skills about python and Django